Jackbui96/jackbui96.github.io/index.md

 ---

 ### Introduction
 My name is Nguyen Bui, and I’m a recent software engineering graduate from San Jose State University.
-I am currently working as a software engineering intern at OmniPreSense.
-At the moment, I am most comfortable in developing Android apps.
-With that said, I am open to learning new technologies as I am not afraid to try out new things.
-Down below is a description of what projects I am working on right now.
+I am currently working as a Software Engineering Intern at OmniPreSense.
+I am most experienced in developing Android apps, but I am open to learning new technologies and not afraid to try new things.

 ### Current Projects

 #### [Speed Reporting Radar Gun](https://play.google.com/store/apps/details?id=com.omnipresense.radarApp&hl=en_US){:target="_blank"}

-This is an Android app that turns your device into a radar gun.
-What you need to do is connect your device to any OPS board using the OTG cable.
+This is an Android app that turns any mobile device into a radar gun.
+Users can connect their devices to any OPS board using the OTG cable to track a car's speed.

-Here is a list of features developed by me:
+Main features:
- - Display the object speed in real-time.
+ - Displays the car's speed in real-time.
- - Capture photos when the object tripped over the speed limit.
+ - Captures photos when the car tripped over the speed limit.
- - Overlay photos with information such as date/time, the object's speed, lat/lng, address.
+ - Overlays photos with information such as date/time, the car's speed, lat/lng, address.

-Worth mentioning app performances:
+Notable performance specifications:
- - Gives users a smooth experience by utilizing asynchronous threading.
+ - Utilizes asynchronous threading to give users a smooth experience.
- - Able to get the user's location by utilizing Google Maps API.
+ - Pinpoints user's location by utilizing Google Maps API.
- - The camera feature is created as a service.
-Therefore, it can capture photos while the app is running in the background.
+ - Captures photos while the app is running in the background.
- - The app is able to minimize itself.
-This will let the user know where to point their device while the app is in the background.
+ - Provides a mini-camera view.

+Technologies:
+  - Google Maps API
+  -

+Screen shots:

 <img src="images/Speed_Reporting_Radar_Gun/MainScreen.png?raw=true"/>
 <img src="images/Speed_Reporting_Radar_Gun/ConfigScreen.png?raw=true"/>